BookStackApp/website/content/docs/admin/updates.md

 Details of updates can be found on [our blog](https://www.bookstackapp.com/blog/) or via the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v23.12.3 or higher

+**Security** - v23.12.3 addresses a vulnerability in PDF generation that could be exploited, by users with the ability to create/edit/update page content, to perform blind server-side-request forgery.

 #### Updating to v23.12 or higher

 **Page Includes** - The way page include content is fetched & merged has changed significantly in this release, which in some cases may alter how included content appears on the page.